meteorlxy/vssue/packages/docs/src/guide/getting-started.md

 ## In Browser

-Vssue can be used directly via `<script>` tag in browser.
+Vssue can be used directly via a `<script>` tag in browser.
 As Vssue depends on [Vue.js](https://vuejs.org), you should also import Vue.

 ```html
 <head>